Q&A: Brian De Palma on why movies should be beautiful

 AP: He was casting “Star Wars” at the same time.

+AP: Hitchcock lamented never getting to film certain sequences he had always envisioned.
+As a practitioner of such set pieces (“Untouchables,” “Carrie”), are they any you wished you had shot?

+De Palma: Yes, they go into the books.
+I constantly point out whenever I’m asked about these long visual sequences and why they work -- and I never quite realized I was doing it -- when you have an action sequence, you’ve got to lay out the geography.
+The trouble is with 99% of directors, they don’t.
+Hitchcock knows how to do it.
+I know how to do it.
+(Steven) Spielberg knows how to do it.
+(Stanley) Kubrick knows how to do it.
+You have to lay out the geography of the location so the audience knows where everything is before you set the action going, whether it’s two armies colliding, it’s a shootout in a train station or it’s Cary Grant at a crossroads in the Midwest.
+The key is that you’ve got to slow everything down.
+If you look at every shootout you see, you have no idea where anything is.
+I’ve said this a thousand times and I think I’m the last practitioner.
+I’ll go to the grave with it.

-AP: Scorsese has wondered how many movies he has left.
+AP: Scorsese has wondered before how many movies he has left.
 What’s your expectation?

 De Palma: I think we’re getting near the end here.
 I have a bad knee.
 William Wyler said when you can’t walk, it’s over with.
 Now, if you write these books, that can use up our creative imagination.
 But as long as I can do it, I will do it.
 But I’m not going to miss not doing it. (laughs)